Web GUI becomes slow or unusable if the LDAP server used for GUI auth is unreachable

 hope it can help.

-#2 Updated by Jim Pingle over 5 years ago
+Updated by Jim Pingle about 9 years ago

 It seems like maybe the authentication fallback that allows a person to login using local auth when their LDAP server isn't available should be remembering the decision once per session instead of once per page load.
 Once the user is authenticated it shouldn't need to hit the LDAP server for every subsequent pageload like it appears to be doing.